falcosecurity/falco/proposals/20200504-falco-artifacts-scope.md

 ### contrib

-Sandbox level
+"_Sandbox level_"

 This new [contrib](https://github.com/falcosecurity/contrib) repository will be equivalent to the `Falco Sandbox` and serves as a place for the community to `test-drive` ideas/projects/code.

 ### repository

-Incubating level projects such as [falco-exporter](https://github.com/falco-exporter) can be promoted from `contrib` to their own repository.
+"_Incubating level_" projects such as [falco-exporter](https://github.com/falco-exporter) can be promoted from `contrib` to their own repository.

 This is done as needed, and can best be measured by the need to cut a release and use the github release features.
 Again, this is at the discretion of the Falco open source community.

-### Official support
+### official support

-As the need for a project grows, it can ultimately achieve the highest and most coveted status.
-Offical support.
+As the need for a project grows, it can ultimately achieve the highest and most coveted status within The Falco Project. "_Offical support_."

 These artifacts will be ammended to the ones listed above, and will become a part of the official Falco release process.